stefantaga24/Tracey/README.md

 2. Build the docker image: ```docker build tracey:0.0.1 Dockerfile-prod .```
 3. Run the docker image and port-forward the Streamlit application: ```docker run -d -p 8501:8501 tracey:0.0.1```

+In order to access all features, you should have a service-google-account.json key, setup a google api key and project and set the following environment variables, in a .env environment:

+GOOGLE_API_KEY=""
+GEMINI_API_KEY="" (same as GEMINI API KEY) GOOGLE_APPLICATION_CREDENTIALS="service-google-account.json"

+In order to see only the visualization, you can just set something random in the google project id section in order to process it.

 ### Example part of our visualization

 <img width="1390" height="668" alt="image" src="https://github.com/user-attachments/assets/3f735329-85d2-43e9-9711-1bf30b4a97d3" />

+### Features

+1. Users can add files sequentially and see the graph being built out.
+2. Users can give a folder full of txt files and the AI will build a graph from all of the information.